homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 I hastily put the demo together on the night before I went on a family holiday.
 My laptop screen was quite bright, so I used colors that look way too dark on other screens.
 Too bad!
 I realized my mistake too late.

+## License

+License: MIT license.

+The original Monkey Island soundtrack was composed my Michael Land.
+LucasArts owns all rights to the music.
+The original soundtrack was altered and simplified for the purpose of this code golfing project by Manuel Rülke.

+This work is purely for educational purposes.
+The use of the copyrighted music falls under the fair use.